Skip to main content

 Specialist Practice in District Nursing (Degree Apprenticeship)* PgDip

-The apprentice learns the skills and knowledge to be a proficient, confident and innovative district nurse who can deliver evidence-based care whilst leading a team and managing a caseload of patients with complex needs.
+The apprentice learns the skills and knowledge to be a proficient, confident and innovative district nurse or non-medical prescriber, who can deliver evidence-based care while leading a team and managing a caseload of patients with complex needs.

 Professional apprenticeship